ranieremenezes/easyspec/README.md

 # Acknowledgments

-To acknowledge `easyspec` in a publication, please cite de Menezes et al., 2025 (coming soon...).
+To acknowledge `easyspec` in a publication, please cite de Menezes et al., 2025 (coming soon...) and the DOI in [Zenodo](https://zenodo.org/records/15732789).